-The total OPEB liability was determined as of June 30, 2022 using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability was determined as of June 30, 2023, using the following actuarial assumptions, applied to all periods included in the measurement:

-- Actuarial cost method entry age normal - Asset valuation method market value - Participation rate 100% of administrators and confidentials, 80% of professionals, paraprofessionals, maintenance, and garage employees eligible for a subsidy, and 30% of employees not eligible for subsidy are assumed to elect health coverage.
+- Actuarial cost method entry age normal

+- Asset valuation method market value

+- Participation rate 100% of administrators and confidentials, 80% of professionals, paraprofessionals, maintenance, and garage employees eligible for a subsidy, and 30% of employees not eligible for subsidy are assumed to elect health coverage.
 100% assumed to elect life insurance coverage.
-Spouses of employees other than administrators and confidentials are assumed to cease all health coverages upon attainment of age 65. - Mortality rates separate rates are assumed preretirement and postretirement using the rates assumed in the PSERS defined benefit pension plan actuarial valuation [based on a blend of 50% PubT-2010 and 50% PubG-2010 Retiree Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2020 Improvement Scale]
+Spouses of employees other than administrators and confidentials are assumed to cease all health coverage upon attainment of age 65.

+• Mortality rates - assumptions using the PubT-2010 Mortality Tables for Teachers and PubG-2010 for all other employees, Scale MP-2021.